Bivouac (album): Tracks

 A re-recorded version of "Shield Your Eyes" starts Bivouac, fading in after 15 seconds of droning.
 An earlier version of it had been included on a various-artist compilation that their previous label, Shredder Records, had released in 1989.
 The song describes a person choosing to stare at a sidewalk instead of looking directly at the sun to risk going blind.
-In the feedback-laden "Big", a wordsmith finds himself incapable to discuss his emotions.
+In the feedback-laden "Big", a wordsmith finds himself incapable of discussing his emotions.
 "Chesterfield King" sees the narrator contemplating loving someone; he describes an encounter with a homeless woman at a 7-Eleven.
+Arin Keeble, in his piece on Jawbreaker collected in The Routledge Companion to Music and Modern Literature (2022), said it delivered a short story that recalled the realistic edge of writers such as Alice Munro and Raymond Carver.
 Mischa Pearlman of Louder said after this exchange, he "pits the folly and freedom of youth against the experience and wisdom of age, while also confronting the human mortality head on".
 With "Donatello", a creative process is employed as an analogy for a doomed relationship; it is followed by the art punk track "Face Down".

 "Tour Song" discusses being on the road; they had written it prior to the 1990 North American trek.
 It opens with an answering machine recording from Schwarzenbach addressed to his girlfriend.
 The song is followed by two covers: "You Don't Know..."
 (1980), originally recorded by Joan Jett, and "Pack It Up" (1981), originally recorded by the Pretenders.
-Discussing audience reactios in an interview, Schwarzenbach said "Pack It Up" acted as a reference towards people that would ask for them to play older material that they no longer played.
+Discussing audience reactions in an interview, Schwarzenbach said "Pack It Up" acted as a reference towards people that would ask for them to play older material that they no longer played.
 He said "Parabola", which has a Jesus Lizard-esque bassline, was a track for "mean people".
-The lyrics in it were influenced by the work of Jack Kerouac and talks about self-loathing.
+The lyrics in it were influenced by the work of Jack Kerouac and talk about self-loathing.
 The album concludes with the experimental track "Bivouac", which lasts for ten minutes and amalgamates the various musical elements from across the rest of the songs.
-AllMusic reviewer Fred Thomas described it as: "dialling in the swirling basslines and big grunge choruses with beat poet-inspired lyrics aiming to reconcile Holden Caulfield-esque displacement and alienation from immediate family".
+AllMusic reviewer Fred Thomas described it as "dialing in the swirling basslines and big grunge choruses with beat poet-inspired lyrics aiming to reconcile Holden Caulfield-esque displacement and alienation from immediate family."
+Keeble wrote that the band conveys the irony of rules in the music scene, "which ostensibly exist to protect authenticity, require a performativity that can actually erode authenticity".